 Children are identified as having SEND according to the definitions set out in the SEN Code of Practice 2015.
 (See section 3- Definitions, page 3, SEND Policy.)
-Once identified, we generate (alongside parents and pupils) SEN support plans and pupil passports, which help support their development and access to appropriate resources and learning opportunities.
+Once identified, we generate (alongside parents and pupils) SEN support plans, which help support their development and access to appropriate resources and learning opportunities.